ItsSkyWasTaken/Funge98-Interpreter/README.md

 ```

 By default, this interpreter starts in a "sandbox mode", and the input (`i`), output (`o`), and execute (`=`) commands
 are disabled for security.
-When fingerprint support gets added in the future, any fingerprint command that relates to
+Additionally, as fingerprint support gets added, any fingerprint command that relates to
 executing system commands or reading, creating, modifying, or deleting files will also be disabled by default.
 To enable
 them for a program, you must use flags when running the Funge98 file:
 - To enable `i` and related fingerprint instructions (anything that can read files or folders), use `--read`, `-r`, or